georgejkaye/georgejkaye.github.io/about.md

 Hello there!
 I'm George, a Computer Science student from the University of Birmingham and a fan of functional programming, the lambda calculus, reasoning, and computing theory.

-I am also a pianist, Arsenal supporter and casual train enthusiast.
+I am also a pianist, Arsenal supporter and train fan.

 Here are some [pictures](/pictures) of me.